rochi88/bdshare/README.md

 [![Documentation Status](https://readthedocs.org/projects/bdshare/badge/?version=latest)](https://bdshare.readthedocs.io/en/latest/?badge=latest)

-A utility for crawling historical and Real-time Quotes data of stock exchange of Bangladesh.
+A utility for crawling historical and Real-time data from stock exchanges of Bangladesh.
 At preesent this utility can collect data from dhaka stock exchange only.

 ### <a name="contents"></a>Contents
 - [Installation](#install)